Why is isoborneol favored over borneol?

 Though borneol is the more stable product, the energy requirements to form isoborneol are lower because the borohydride is adding to the less sterically hindered point on the carbonyl carbon.

-READ ALSO: Which online makeup shopping is best in India?
+READ ALSO: Who is the best song in Punjabi?

 Why is methanol used in reduction of camphor?